nats-io/nats.go/jetstream/README.md

 js, _ := jetstream.New(nc)
 ctx := context.Background()

 // Create a new bucket.
-Bucket name is required and has to be unique within a stream. kv, _ := js.CreateKeyValue(ctx, jetstream.KeyValueConfig{Bucket: "profiles"})
+Bucket name is required and has to be unique within a JetStream account. kv, _ := js.CreateKeyValue(ctx, jetstream.KeyValueConfig{Bucket: "profiles"})

 // Set a value for a given key